Biography

 “The Science of Sailing” Part 5, “Sailing Fundamentals, Foils and Foil Sections, Hull Forms, and Australia II”, Drukkerij AMV, Lunteren, 2023; ISBN No. 978-90-827682-6-8.

 Having fallen in love with the art of writing, Peter tested his writing skills in authoring a (soft) science-fiction novel in 2020.
-That has led to a late career change and a further three novels, for which he is seeking a home with a publisher.
+That has led to a late career change and a further four novels.
 Details of these novels are provided elsewhere on this site.

 Personal life